jneums/pokedbots-racing/docs/CALENDAR_QUICKSTART.md

 Resets every month.
 Great for consistent racers to showcase their current form.

 ### Faction Leaderboard
-See how your bot ranks among others of the same faction (BattleBot, EntertainmentBot, WildBot, Master, GodClass).
+See how your bot ranks among others of the same faction (UltimateMaster, Wild, Golden, Ultimate, Blackhole, Dead, Master, Bee, Food, Box, Murder, Game, Animal, Industrial).

 ## Your Racing Stats